 In July 2015, the Company entered into a worldwide license agreement with CSHL (the "CSHL Agreement"), with respect to TANGO patents.
-Under the CSHL Agreement, the Company receives an exclusive (except with respect to certain government rights and non-exclusive licenses), worldwide license under certain patents and applications relating to TANGO.
-The CSHL Agreement obligates the Company to make payments that are contingent upon certain milestones being achieved.
-The Company is also required to pay royalties, tiered based on the scope of patent coverage for each licensed product, ranging from a low-single digit percentage to a mid-single digit percentage on annual net sales.
-These royalty obligations apply on a licensed product-by-licensed product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a CSHL patent covering the applicable licensed product or (ii) the expiration of any regulatory exclusivity for the applicable licensed product.
-In addition, if the Company sublicenses the rights under the CSHL Agreement, it is required to pay a maximum of twenty percent of the sublicense revenue to CSHL, which may be reduced to a mid-teens or a mid-single digit percentage upon achievement of certain clinical milestones for the applicable licensed product.
-Finally, the Company is required to pay an annual license maintenance fee of \$0.01 million, which amount is creditable against any owed royalty or milestone payments.
-The maximum aggregate potential milestone payments payable total approximately \$0.90 million.
-Additionally, certain licenses under the CSHL Agreement require the Company to reimburse CSHL for certain past and ongoing patent related expenses, however there were no expenses related to these reimbursable patent costs during the years ended December 31, 2022 and 2021.
-In February 2023, the Company delivered a notice of termination of the CSHL Agreement to CSHL, and the Company expects the CSHL Agreement to be terminated within 90 days of such notice.
+Under the CSHL Agreement, the Company received an exclusive (except with respect to certain government rights and non-exclusive licenses), worldwide license under certain patents and applications relating to TANGO.
+The CSHL Agreement obligated the Company to make payments that are contingent upon certain milestones being achieved.
+The Company was also required to pay royalties, tiered based on the scope of patent coverage for each licensed product, ranging from a low-single digit percentage to a mid-single digit percentage on annual net sales.
+These royalty obligations applied on a licensed product-by-licensed product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a CSHL patent covering the applicable licensed product or (ii) the expiration of any regulatory exclusivity for the applicable licensed product.
+In addition, if the Company sublicensed the rights under the CSHL Agreement, it was required to pay a maximum of twenty percent of the sublicense revenue to CSHL, which may have been reduced to a mid-teens or a mid-single digit percentage upon achievement of certain clinical milestones for the applicable licensed product.
+Finally, the Company was required to pay an annual license maintenance fee of \$0.01 million, which amount is creditable against any owed royalty or milestone payments.
+The maximum aggregate potential milestone payments payable totaled approximately \$0.90 million.
+Additionally, certain licenses under the CSHL Agreement required the Company to reimburse CSHL for certain past and ongoing patent related expenses, however there were no expenses related to these reimbursable patent costs during the years ended December 31, 2022 and 2021.
+After the completion of a 90-day waiting period, in May 2023 the Company terminated the CSHL Agreement.
 The Company does not expect the termination of the CSHL Agreement to have a significant impact on the intellectual property underlying any of its current product candidates, including STK-001 and STK-002, or its continued development of the TANGO platform.